ntvs/VUMS/README.md

 - Latest update

 ## Issues
-- Descriptions and tags can be of any length
+- Title, description and tags can be of any length
-- Title can be of any length
+- Anyone can submit any file as long as the extension is modified
+- No user system

 # Environment Variables Template
 - PORT=